Cookies & Cups > Recipes > Cookies > Glazed Butter Pecan Cookies

 Glazed Butter Pecan Cookies

-Butter pecan consists of roasted pecans, butter, and vanilla.
+Butter pecan flavor combines roasted pecans, butter, and vanilla.
 In the case of butter pecan ice cream, it’s a buttery vanilla ice cream with chunks of chopped pecans throughout.
-Creamy, sweet, and a little crunchy – that’s exactly what I was after with these homemade butter pecan cookies!
+The ice cream is creamy, sweet, and a little crunchy.
+That’s exactly what I was after with this butter pecan cookies recipe!

 The ingredients for glazed butter pecan cookies.